Code-Institute-Submissions/reaction-game/README.md

 ---
 ## Testing
 ### Manual Testing
-Manual testing in Google Chrome, Mozilla Firefox and Edge on a MacBook Pro 13".<br></br>
+Manual testing in Google Chrome, Safari, Mozilla Firefox and Edge on a MacBook Pro 13".<br>
+In older versions of Safari there is not an optimal user experience where the start button and pop-up modal is too big and border-radius is extensive.

 **Features**

 - Start button tested in various screen sizes and browsers.
 The start button responds to satisfaction and hover effect